sign-language-translator/sign-language-translator/docs/datasets.rst

 Sign Language Datasets
 ======================

-see `datasets repo <https://github.com/sign-language-translator/sign-language-datasets>`_ and its releases.
+For our datasets, see the `sign-language-datasets repository <https://github.com/sign-language-translator/sign-language-datasets>`_ and its `releases <https://github.com/sign-language-translator/sign-language-datasets/releases>`_.